Skip to content

 Traffic control allows you to display the Rose widget to only a percentage of your website visitors.
 This is useful mainly for Gradual rollout.
 You can start with a small percentage and increase as you gain confidence

-When traffic control is enabled, the widget uses a random allocation to determine whether each visitor sees the widget.
-The allocation is stored in the visitor's browser, so they consistently see (or don't see) the widget across page loads and sessions.
+When traffic control is enabled, the widget uses a deterministic allocation to decide whether each visitor sees the widget.
+Each visitor is assigned a stable bucket (0-99) based on their client ID.
+If their bucket is below the configured traffic percentage, they see the widget.

 Traffic control is configured by your Rose account manager.